bulatgrzegorz/bulatgrzegorz.github.io/_posts/2025-06-08-rebac-and-openfga.md

 At first, with that straight forward model we just collect documents connected to some account, that's it, not much authentication there.

-## Admin

-From now one, story can get complicated a bit.
-Easiest thing imagine, new account type might be needed - admin.
-This special account should be able to access all documents.

-From now on, answering simple question: "Is account has access to this document" is already a little bit more complicated, account needs to either have access to document or to be of admin type.

 ## Folders

 Let's introduce folders (surprise huh?).
 Requirement is fairly simple, each document might be contained inside folder, each folder might be nested into another folder as well.